New Dates: March 29–31, 2022

 - Emerging commercial NewSpace capabilities that can be leveraged for low-cost Mars exploration

-The workshop will provide a forum for a rich set of contributed presentations, an interactive poster session, and invited talks and panel discussions to explore these topics.
-The workshop is planned as an in-person event to maximize opportunities for an open and creative exchange of ideas among all participants.
-We will monitor COVID developments and CDC and local government guidance over the coming months and, if necessary, restructure the workshop in a virtual format.
+The workshop will provide a forum for a rich set of contributed presentations, an interactive poster session, along with invited talks and panel discussions to explore these topics.
+The workshop is currently being planned as an in-person event to maximize opportunities for open and creative exchange of ideas among all participants; however, this may be adjusted based on health and safety circumstances.

 Code of Conduct

 The LPI is committed to providing a harassment-free experience for participants regardless of gender, age, sexual orientation, disability, physical appearance, race, religion, or other protected status.
 While attending the meeting or any related ancillary or social events, participants should not engage in harassment in any form.
 All participants are expected to behave according to professional standards and in accordance with their employers’ policies on appropriate workplace behavior.